luigibonati/mlcolvar/docs/getting_started.rst

 Getting Started
 ===============

-This page details how to get started with the package `mlcvs`.
+This page details how to get started with the package `mlcolvar`.

 Installation
 ------------
-To install `mlcvs`, you will need an environment with the following packages:
+To install `mlcolvar`, you will need an environment with the following packages:

 * ``python > 3.7``
 * ``numpy``